kinkofer/PokemonAPI/README.md

 Use the `PokemonAPI` class to access web service classes organized by categories found on pokeapi.co (Berries, Pokemon, Games, etc.).

 ### Response
-All web service functions use a competion handler that return a `Result` enum value of either case `.success(T)` or `.failure(HTTPError)` where `T` is an instance of the class returned by the response, decoded from JSON.
+All web service functions are duplicated for compatibility with the Combine framework starting in iOS 13.

+Combine functions return an `AnyPublisher`.
+Non-Combine functions use a completion handler with type `Result`.
+Both success values from these functions contain a custom class decoded from the JSON response.
+The error value is custom enum type `HTTPError`.

 ### Resources

 Some properties on the returned object are type `PKMNamedAPIResource<T>` or `PKMAPIResource<T>` where `T` is another class with additional information.
-Passing that property to `PokemonAPI.resourceService.fetch(_ resource:)` will return that object in the function's completion handler.
+Passing that property to `PokemonAPI.resourceService.fetch(_ resource:)` will return that underlying class.
 An example is provided below.

 ### Lists